leeweihanwickham/Sharp-PQ/README.md

 The range proofs are all in [range_proof/tests](range_proof/tests).
 Run `test_rangeproof.cpp` for (batch) range proofs for fixed ranges in the conjecture setting.
 Run `test_rangeproof_arbitrary.cpp` for (batch) range proofs for arbitrary ranges in the conjecture setting.
 Run `test_rangeproof_proveable.cpp` for (batch) range proofs for fixed ranges in the proveable setting.
 We currently only support ranges where the base is 2.
-For the evaluation of payment systems, see `test_payment_check.cpp`.
+For the evaluation of applications like confidential transactions and anonymous auctions, see `test_payment_check.cpp`.

 Parameters such as instance number, security level, range dimension, localization array, code rate are all adjustable.

 We implement a prime field ![](http://latex.codecogs.com/gif.latex?\mathbb{F}_p) where ![](http://latex.codecogs.com/gif.latex?p=2^{64}-2^{32}+1).
 This can be seen in
-[fields_64.hpp](depends/libff/libff/algebra/fields/prime_base).
+[fields_64.hpp](depends/libff/libff/algebra/fields/prime_base/fields_64.hpp).
 The special properties of this field would help to improve the speed of field operations.
 See [here](https://cp4space.hatsya.com/2021/09/01/an-efficient-prime-for-number-theoretic-transforms/)
 for details.